openstack/horizon/doc/source/contributing.rst

 1. Ensure the version information in the `xstatic/pkg/<package name>/__init__.py`
    file is up to date, especially the `BUILD`.
 2. Push your updated package up for review in gerrit.
-3. Once the review is approved and the change merged, `tag your release`_.
+3. Once the review is approved and the change merged, `request a release`_ by updating or creating the appropriate file for the xstatic package in the `releases repository`_ under `deliverables/_independent`.
 That will cause it to be automatically packaged and released to PyPi.

 .. warning::